danielgak/rust-exercises/NOTES.md

     email: String::from("another@example.com"),
     ..user1 // this has email, but the one used is above
-    // as this is a =, it moves the value! so user1 is no longer valid };
+    // as this is a =, it moves the value! so user1 is no longer valid }; // note that the "scruct User" owns the email attribute
 ```
-- note that the scruct owns email
 - you can create stucture tuples also, eg. `struct Color(i32, i32, i32);`
 - you can create unitlike structs without data eg. `struct AlwaysEqual;` similar to empty tuples `()`
 - Unit-like sturcts can be used when you need to implement a trait on some type, but don’t have any data that you want to store in the type itself